mercadopago/sdk-react/src/bricks/payment/readme.md

 ## How it works

 This is like a wrapper for the brick.
 It breaks the main characterists - initialization, customizations and callbacks - in _props_ for the component.
-In this way it possible have a minimum impact if the bricks change and take advantage of the already existent documantation.
+In this way it possible have a minimum impact if the bricks change and take advantage of the already existent documentation.

 ---